 On Wednesday, May 30, 2018, we went to see the Butcher Babies Meet and Greet and concert in Corpus Christi.
 It’s been a while since I’ve gone to a concert.
 I think the last one we went to was Katy Perry in January.
 Sit back and relax because this is going to be one crazy story.

 I start panicking because I don’t know what to do.
 Finally, I yelled out for my dad to help me because there was no way I could do it by myself.
-I felt bad because my dad should not have been lifting me off the floor because of his health.
 He helped me get into a chair.
 I waited there while my mom got dressed so that she could drive me.

 Surprisingly, I didn’t pass out from the pain.
 I have never broken anything before.
-I’ve passed out for being 10 minutes later for class, but a broken ankle is no big deal.
 Luckily, we have a wheelchair that my dad uses sometimes, and my dad wheels me to the car so that my mom can take me to the Emergency Room.
 I didn’t realize how far the hospital was from our house until I was sitting in the car in pain for 20 minutes.